hpfn/movie_plist/README.md

 TODO list:<br>
     - search<br>
     - update status bar from menu<br>
-    - pytest!

-It is really slow when getting the 'title year' <br>
-from internet.
-So it is used the name of the <br>
-directory where the movie and .desktop files <br>
+It is used the name of the directory where the movie and .desktop files <br>
 are instead.

+Save poster as title_year